Kazark/katasemeion/README.md

 code blocks, math, and other such modern internet-y stuff that Markdown is geared towards.
 This meant that I could repurpose some of Markdown, and also could claim more symbols for specialized verse-number and footnote markup, etc.
+For an example, check out the `example` directory of the project.

 If you find this project useful, please let me know so that I can put more effort into it.
 Also, please feel free to submit issues about bugs or feature